-Do not use thermostat wire for any connection between indoor and outdoor units.
-All connections between indoor and outdoor units must be as shown.
+- 1. Do not use thermostat wire for any connection between the indoor and outdoor units. - 2.
+All connections between the indoor and outdoor units must reflect the connections in Fig. 12.
 The connections are sensitive to polarity and will result in a fault code.